destroyedlolo/Marcel/Modules/mod_TaHoma/README.md

 * **url=** Device's URL
 * **TaHoma=** Gateway it belongs to
 * **Command=** TaHoma command to apply
 * **Command=** MQTT topic to listen too.
+The payload will be send as argument

+> [!NOTE]
-The payload will be send as argument (note: as the time of writing, the TaHoma accepts and ignore unexpected argument.
-This may changes and Lua function will be used to ensure zero argument if needed).
+> As the time of writing, the TaHoma accepts and ignore unexpected argument.
+This may changes and Lua function will be used to
+> ensure zero argument if needed).

 ## Section *Probe=